 Instead, plagiarism is actually a fraudulent activity carried out by an individual to pass somebody else’s work off as 100% their own.

 Cambridge dictionary defines plagiarism as:

-The techniques for detecting plagiarism are becoming increasingly advanced, and the consequences harsher.
+The techniques for detecting plagiarism are becoming increasingly advanced, and the consequences are harsher.

-Intellectual property is a property of the individual, and laws protect that with copyright.
+Intellectual property is the property of the individual, and laws protect that with copyright.